sait-wbdv/fall-2021/src/courses/cpnt260/day01.md

 HTML (HyperText Markup Language)
   : The standard language for documents that will be displayed on the web.
 It uses tags to structure and describe types of information. **The content**
 CSS (Cascading Style Sheets)
-  : A stylesheet languaged that is used to design how web content will be displayed.
+  : A stylesheet language that is used to design how web content will be displayed.
 It includes colour, layout, fonts etc. Separates the design rules from the content for maintainable code. **How content looks**
 JS (JavaScript)
   : A multi-paradigm scripting/programming language that enables websites with advanced interactive features.
 Originally a frontend browser focused language, it has now been extended to be a backend language. **content interactivity**
 DOM (Document Object Model)